docb/dbRackSequencer/README.md

 ### AG
 ![](images/AG.png?raw=true)

-- The AG module provides 100 voltage addressable polyphonic gates.
+- The AG module provides 100 voltage addressable polyphonic gates or gate patterns.
 - The number of channels can be set in the menu.
 - The address input recognizes 0.1V per step.
 - If the Edit button is pressed the module behaves like the address input is not connected i.e. the steps